danman01/ebook-book-template/chapter08-making_recommendations.md

 usersDF.registerTempTable("users")
 ```

-DataFrame printSchema() Prints the schema to the console in a tree format.
+DataFrame _printSchema()_ prints the schema to the console in a tree format.

 ```scala
 usersDF.printSchema()